tool-buddy/github-dmca-takedown-automator/README.md

 ## Setup

-Setup the emailing configuration and customize the email template in `emailing_config.py`.
+Setup the emailing configuration and customize the email template in [emailing_config.py](./emailing_config.py).

 ## Creating Request Config Files

-For each DMCA takedown request, create a JSON file containing the same data as the DMCA takedown notice form (https://support.github.com/contact/dmca-takedown).
-See `requests/example_request.json` for a template.
+For each DMCA takedown request, create a JSON file containing the same data as the [DMCA takedown notice form](https://support.github.com/contact/dmca-takedown).
+See [example_request.json](./requests/example_request.json) for a template.

 ## Usage